-Today’s data centres have a mixture of applications and workloads all with different consistency requirements.
+Today’s data centers have a mixture of applications and workloads all with different consistency requirements.
 Some applications require predictable latency while others sustained throughput.
 It’s usually the case that the slowest flow is the ultimate determining factor affecting the end-to-end performance.
 So to try to satisfy varied conditions and achieve predictable application performance we must focus on consistent bandwidth and unified latency for ALL flows types and workloads.

 Poor performance is due to a lot of factors that can either be controlled or not.
 One factor that can be monitored is buffer sizes in the network devices used to interconnect source and destination points.
 Poor buffers cause bandwidth to be unfairly allocated among different types of flows.
 If some flows do not receive adequate bandwidth, they will exhibit long tails and long completion time degrading performance.

 The speed of a network is all about how fast you can move and complete a data file from one location to another.
 Some factors you can influence and others you can’t control, such as the physical distance from one point to the next.
-This is why we see a lot of content distributed closer to the source with for example intelligent caching to improve user response latency and reduce cost of data tranmission.
-The TCP’s connection-oriented procedure will affect application performance for further distance endpoints than it would for source-destination pairs internal to the data centre.
+This is why we see a lot of content distributed closer to the source with for example intelligent caching to improve user response latency and reduce the cost of data transmission.
+The TCP’s connection-oriented procedure will affect application performance for further distance endpoints than it would for source-destination pairs internal to the data center.

-We can’t change the laws of physics and distance will always be a factor, but there are ways to optimise networking devices to improve application performance.
+We can’t change the laws of physics and distance will always be a factor, but there are ways to optimize networking devices to improve application performance.
 One way is to optimise the buffers sizes and select the right buffer architecture to support applications that send bursty traffic.
 There is a big debate as to whether big or small buffers are best or whether we need lossless transport or to drop packets.

-How long it takes a flow to complete is significantly affected by the TCP congestion control and network device buffer.
+How long it takes flow to complete is significantly affected by the TCP congestion control and network device buffer.
 TCP was invented over 35 years ago and makes sure that sent blocks of data are received intact.
 It creates a logical connection between source-destination pairs with the finding of endpoints carried out at the lower IP layer.
 The congestion control element was added later to ensure that data transfers can be accelerated or slowed down based on current network conditions.

 Big Buffers vs Small Buffers

-Complications arise when the congestion control behaviour of TCP interacts with the network device buffer.
+Complications arise when the congestion control behavior of TCP interacts with the network device buffer.
 The two have different purposes.
 TCP congestion control continuously monitors available network bandwidth by using packet drops as the metric.
 On the other hand buffering is used to avoid packet loss.
-In a congestion scenario, the TCP is buffered, but the sender and receiver have no way of knowing that there is congestion and the TCP congestion behaviour is never initiated.
+In a congestion scenario, the TCP is buffered, but the sender and receiver have no way of knowing that there is congestion and the TCP congestion behavior is never initiated.
 So the two mechanisms that are used to improve application performance don’t compliment each other and require careful testing for your environment.

 The Nexus 5000 works best when most ports are congested at the same time.
 While the Arista 7100 performs best when some ports are congested but not all.
 The fact is that these platforms have different buffer architectures regarding buffer sizes, buffer disciplines, and buffer management influences how you test.